-If gap years are so great, why don’t more young Americans take them?
+But if gap years are so great, why don’t more young Americans take them?
 While it’s impossible to pinpoint an exact cause, there are a few reasons why gap years are not as common in the US as in Europe and Australia.
-Even so, Americans are in desperate need of a gap year, so do not let these social norms deter you from an adventure of a lifetime, but instead help you to better understand your fears and worries for taking such a big jump!

 For many Americans, it has been ingrained since youth that the general blueprint for life looks something like this: work hard in school to get into a good college, enroll straight into university after high school, and then begin transitioning into a career immediately after graduating (or else pursue a higher degree), and continue working until retirement.
 Maybe then, there will be time to travel.